-The Painters Collection of roses by Delbards France, are sensational and catch your eye in the garden with their unique colouring and happy disposition.
-This season my garden will be complete with the entire range of the Painters Collection growing, so I look forward to the colours and bright features dotted through the garden and many new photographs to share.
+The Painters Collection of roses by Delbards France are sensational and catch your eye in the garden with their unique colouring and happy disposition.
+My garden will be complete this season with the entire range of the Painters Collection growing, so I look forward to the colours, bright features, and many new photographs to share.

 The great Impressionist painters emerged in 1870s France and were known for rejecting the strict rules of fine art and looking at the world through their art in new ways.
 Instead of the tradition of realistic studio portraits, these painters used the fleeting nature of outdoor light in front of their subjects, bringing about more awareness of light and colour.

 The Impressionist painters Claude Monet, Camille Pissarro, Henri Matisse and Paul Cézanne used brushwork in quick, short dabs of pure colour to depict light and sun.
 These individual brush strokes blended to produce the desired colours when viewed from a distance.
 The French rose breeder Monsieur Henri Delbard used this same inspiration to create a new range of roses that appear as if an artist had brushed the petals and hand-painted them, blending them in swirls of different colours.
 He called the roses ‘The Painters Collection’.

 Maurice Utrillo rose will grow to 120 cm and is a floribunda rose in light red and cream.

 Claude Monet is a strikingly beautiful rose with swirls of amazing colours that will flower all season long It will grow to 130 cm tall and is a Hybrid Tea with gorgeous striped pink yellow red and orange blooms that are bright, clear and in a perfect shape.
 This is a ‘must-have rose’ that sings in the garden, blooms prolifically and is quite disease resistant and hardy.